example42/example42.github.io/_posts/2016-05-25-exploring-puppet4-modules design-patterns.md

     String[1]               $data_module         = 'docker',
     String[1]               $tinydata_module     = 'tinydata',

-First of all one concept must be clear, the approach used by Tuny Puppet to get data is not based on Puppet 4's data in modules design.
+First of all one concept must be clear, the approach used by Tiny Puppet to get data is not based on Puppet 4's data in modules design.
 It uses a custom ```tp_lookup``` function that looks for data in yaml files organized according to a hierarchy defined in a hiera.yaml file (it uses Hiera's same syntax and logic but Hiera is not actually used for the lookups, [read here](http://tiny-puppet.com/tinydata.html) for more details).

-The tp_lookup function allows the choice of the data module to use, by default Tiny Puppet uses the [tinydata](https://github.com/example42/tinydata) module where common settings for different applications on different OS are defined but in all the Puppet 4 modules shown here, the data_module is the module itself, which contains in its data directory not only the common settings, already defined in tinydata, but also more data, specific to the module's application.
+The tp_lookup function allows the choice of the data module to use, by default Tiny Puppet uses the [tinydata](https://github.com/example42/tinydata) module where common settings for different applications on different OS are defined but in all the Puppet 4 modules shown here, the data_module is the module itself, which contains in its ```data``` directory not only the common settings, already defined in tinydata, but also more data, specific to the module's application.

 For example in the [ansible](https://github.com/example42/puppet-ansible) module I started to add all the default Ansible [application options](https://github.com/example42/puppet-ansible/blob/master/data/ansible/default.yaml) and provide a sample ```config_file_template: '[ansible/ansible.cfg.erb](https://github.com/example42/puppet-ansible/blob/master/templates/ansible.cfg.erb)'``` .
 Note that the ```<%= @options['keyname'] %>``` variables are the result of the merge of users' custom ```$::ansible::options``` and the module's default options shown before.

-This follows the **options_hash + default options + template** pattern described in [this blog post](http://www.example42.com/2014/10/29/reusability-features-every-module-should-have/).
+This follows the **options_hash + default options + [custom] template** pattern described in [this blog post](http://www.example42.com/2014/10/29/reusability-features-every-module-should-have/).

 The Docker module is a particular case, as it has also a ```$tinydata_module``` parameter, which defines the data module to use to get info about any application (not Docker) and this data is used to build the relevant images.